KQM-git/TCL/characters/cryo/chongyun.md

 {% endtab %}

 {% tab title="Chonghua’s Layered Frost" %}
-Chongyun strikes the ground in front of him dealing AoE Cryo DMG.
-After a short delay, a **Chonghua Frost Field** will form:
+Chongyun strikes the ground with his greatsword, causing a Cryo explosion in a circular AoE in front of him that deals Cryo DMG.

-* Within this field, all Sword, Claymore and Polearm-wielding character’s Normal and Charged Attacks will be infused with Cryo.
+After a short delay, the cold air created by the Cryo explosion will coalesce into a **Chonghua Frost Field**, within which all Sword, Claymore and Polearm-wielding characters' weapons will be infused with Cryo.

 | Attribute | Skill |
 | :--- | :--- |